Ambrevar/evil-special-modes/README.md

 _the rest of Emacs_ the Evil mode does not cover by default, such as `helm-mode`, `M-x calendar`, Eshell and more.

+**Warning:** This project is still in an early development phase, expect a lot of binding changes.

 ## Goals